myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T08:22:47.315Z
+>
+> You must currently post from deck.blue to activate the #hashtag for the text you're posting, you can also try it on deck.blue :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T08:17:45.180Z
+>
+> At least for now.
+But deck.blue uses the official API to create hashtags, so hashtags created with deck.blue can be used in official app as well if official implement it :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-26T07:38:27.188Z
 >
 > deck.blue uses the official API, so it can be used in the same way as deck.blue once it's implemented in official app :)